1. TERMS AND CONDITIONS OF USE

-An account-holder may not use the facilities of the CES for advertising purely Dollar-based offerings.
-Trades may be advertised and effected for part Humbucks and part Dollars provided that the Dollar component shall not exceed the Humbuck component, unless the Dollars are for necessary disbursements made by the Seller.
+An account-holder may not use the facilities of the CES for advertising purely Euro-based offerings.
+Trades may be advertised and effected for part Troks and part Euros provided that the Euro component shall not exceed the Trok component, unless the Euros are for necessary disbursements made by the Seller.

 The normal commercial laws of the land between trading parties shall govern all transactions and each party to a transaction takes responsibility for normal legal liabilities, obligations and risk.

-New account-holders must start with at least 2-3 offerings on the system.
+New account-holders must start with at least one offering on the system.
 Registrations with no offerings will not be considered.

-The administration shall be entitled to charge levies against trades done via the exchange as well as any Dollar portion of a trade.
-The administration shall be entitled to levy charges in either Humbucks or Dollars against the Dollar portion of any transaction made.
+The administration shall be entitled to charge levies against trades done via the exchange as well as any Euro portion of a trade.
+The administration shall be entitled to levy charges in either Troks or Euros against the Euro portion of any transaction made.

 ||The amount of the levy shall be as set or amended by the administration from time to time.